alicolville/Weight-Tracker/readme.txt

 * Improvement: License expire notifications are now sent to YeKen.
 * Improvement: New hook "wlt-hook-license-expired" is fired when a license expires.
 * Improvement: Removed setting "Advanced data tables?".
 This has been moved onto the shortcode themselves.
 See [wlt] argument "disable-advanced-tables".
 Read more: https://weight.yeken.uk/shortcodes/
+* Improvement: Removed setting "Display in tabs?".
+This has been moved onto the shortcode themselves.
+See [wlt] argument "disable-tabs".
+Read more: https://weight.yeken.uk/shortcodes/
 * Bug fix: Ensured the string "photo" can be translated on [wlt] shortcode.
 * Notifications from YeKen are on by default and disabled when